pymedphys/pymedphys/README.rst

 -----------
 The PyMedPhys Project aims to develop a common core package for Medical Physics in Python and foster an ecosystem of interoperable Medical Physics packages.
-It is inspired by our Physics peers in astronomy and their `Astropy Project`_.
+It is inspired by our physics peers in astronomy and their `Astropy Project`_.

 .. _`Astropy Project`: http://www.astropy.org/